drahnr/cargo-spellcheck/README.md

 ## Use Cases

-Run `cargo spellcheck --fix` or `cargo spellcheck fix` to fix all your documentation comments in order to avoid narsty typos all over your source tree.
+Run `cargo spellcheck --fix` or `cargo spellcheck fix` to fix all your documentation comments in order to avoid nasty typos all over your source tree.
-Meant as a helper simplifying review as well as improving CI checks after a learning phase for custom/topic specifc lingo.
+Meant as a helper simplifying review as well as improving CI checks after a learning phase for custom/topic specific lingo.

 ### Check For Spelling and/or Grammar Mistakes